Cjaker/zerobot-docs/docs/lua_scripting/functions/cavebot.md

 --- Clear all special areas on the cavebot system.
 --- This function is a wrapper around the external function cavebotClearSpecialAreas. function CaveBot.clearSpecialAreas()

+--- Set the current walk mode for the cavebot system.
+--- This function is a wrapper around the external function cavebotSetWalkMode.
+--- @param mode (number) - The walk mode to set.
+Refer the value as Enums.WalkMode. function CaveBot.setWalkMode(mode)

+--- Sets the walk delay for the cavebot system.
+Only for arrow keys!
+--- This function is a wrapper around the external function cavebotSetWalkDelay.
+--- @param delay (number) - The delay to set in milliseconds. function CaveBot.setWalkDelay(delay)

+--- Disable player walkthrough for the cavebot system.
+--- This function is a wrapper around the external function cavebotDisablePlayerWalkthrough.
+--- @param disabled (boolean) - The flag to enable/disable the player walkthrough. function CaveBot.disablePlayerWalkthrough(disabled)

+--- Set the teleport ids for the cavebot system.
+The ids list can be found on CaveBot settings window at [Core Settings] section.
+--- This function is a wrapper around the external function cavebotSetCoreTeleportIds.
+--- @param ids (table) - The list of teleport ids. function CaveBot.setCoreTeleportIds(ids)

+--- Enable auto recorder.
+--- This function is a wrapper around the external function cavebotEnableAutoRecorder.
+--- @param enabled (boolean) - The flag to enable/disable the auto recorder. function CaveBot.enableAutoRecorder(enabled)

 --- Pause the cavebot system for a specific time in milliseconds.
 -- This function is a wrapper around the external function cavebotPause.